Improved Bound for the Gerver-Ramsey Collinearity Problem: Bounding the number of collinear points

+We devote this section to proving Theorem~\ref{thm:collinearbound}.
 We follow a similar argument to that used in Gerver and Ramsey's proof of their Theorem~2 \cite{gerver1979certain}.
 However, we extend the methods by making use of computer checks to verify results that are impractical to accomplish by hand.
 The first use of computer checks is in establishing an upper bound on the smallest indices of the distinct contiguous subsequences, of specified lengths, of vectors in $(\mbf{v}_p)_{p\geq 0}$.

 \begin{lemma} Let $I(n)$ be the index of the last new subword of length $n$ in $\lambda.$ That is, the largest index $j$ such that the there does not exist $k<j$ with $\lambda[k:k+n-1]=\lambda[j:j+n-1]$.
 Then $I(1)=215$ and $I(2)=558$ and $I(n)\leq 7\cdot I(\lceil n/7 \rceil + 1)$ for $n\geq 3$. \end{lemma} \begin{proof} To show that $I(1)=215$ it suffices to compute the first $215$ terms and observe that index $215$ is the first occurrence of symbol $i_b$ and all other symbols in the alphabet appear before that.
 To show that $I(2)=558$, first observe that for all $a\in\Sigma$ we have that $\mu(a)=aua$ for some $u\in\Sigma^*$.
 This means that every subword of length 2 that appears in $\lambda$ is a subword of $\mu(b)$ for some $b\in\Sigma$.
 Enumerating all subwords of length 2 that appear in $\mu(b)$ for some $b\in\Sigma$ and constructing the first $559$ symbols of $\lambda$, we find that index $558$ is the first occurrence of $j_b'i_b$ and all other possible subwords of length 2 appear at an earlier index.